 In a hurry?
 Here are the best tool belts in 2021

 OUR TOP PICK

 If you're looking for a good quality tool belt retailing at a slightly higher price, look no further than the Dewalt DG5617 Pocket pro Combo Apron Tool Belt.
-Designed with 20 different pockets this is a spacious belt that can hold many tools at once.
+Designed with 20 different pockets this is a spacious belt that can hold many tools, such as screwdrivers or mechanics tools at once.
 There are also sleeves that securely hold nails, smaller parts, and pencils, etc. Featuring two steel loop hammer holders you can carry larger sized tools with ease.

 Designed with comfort in mind, this tool belt has a 5-inch padded belt that has a double tongue roller buckle which provides additional comfort while helping to secure the belt in a more stable position.
 Conveniently, the suspenders are also fully adjustable, helping to distribute the weight of your tool belt more evenly around your body.
 The placement of padding ensures that the areas likely to experience the most discomfort are provided with a sufficient amount of comfort.

 Impressively, this belt caters to a range of individuals with the waist section of the tool apron itself suitable for those measuring between 29-46", and courtesy of the fully adjustable features you can opt for a more secure or looser fit if necessary.